BrotatoBoiV2/Game-of-Life/README.md

-## The Game of Life: Quantum Edition.
+## The Game of Life: Quantum Edition
 A recreation of Conway's Game of Life that utilizes quantum randomness to determine each cell's initial state!

 ## Current Version: V2.5-2025.10.13